zitadel/zitadel/site/docs/integrate/00-overview.en.md

 > All documentations are under active work and subject to change soon!

-This Integration guide gives you recommendations on how to intergrate different Clients with **ZITADEL**
+This Integration guide gives you recommendations on how to integrate different Clients with **ZITADEL**

 - Single Page Application
 - Server Side Application